asyncapi/template-for-generator-templates/README.md

 #### Custom (reusable) components

-Check out [template/index.js](template/index.js) file to see an example how you can create reusable components and use them inside template:
+Check out the [template/index.js](template/index.js) file to see an example how you can create reusable components and use them inside template:

 ```js
 // Import custom components from file